fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 This section lists only the most important configuration parameters.
 Please check taos.cfg to find all the configurable parameters. **Note: to make your new configurations work, you have to restart taosd after you change taos.cfg**.

-- mgmtShellPort: TCP and UDP port between client and TDengine mgmt (default: 6030).
+- mgmtShellPort: TCP and UDP port between client and DThouse mgmt (default: 6030).
 Note: 5 successive UDP ports (6030-6034) starting from this number will be used.
-- vnodeShellPort: TCP and UDP port between client and TDengine vnode (default: 6035).
+- vnodeShellPort: TCP and UDP port between client and DThouse vnode (default: 6035).
 Note: 5 successive UDP ports (6035-6039) starting from this number will be used.
 - httpPort: TCP port for RESTful service (default: 6020)
 - dataDir: data directory, default is /var/lib/taos
 - maxUsers: maximum number of users allowed